deminimis/minimalpdfcompress/README.md

 - **Rotate**: Rotate all pages of a document by 90°, 180°, or 270°.
 Includes a live preview of the rotation.

 - **Delete Pages**: Remove specific pages or page ranges from a PDF.

+- **Password**: Encrypt or decrypt PDF password.
+Must know the password for user-encrypted pdf, but can decrypt owner passwords without knowing the password.

 - **Stamp/Watermark**: Apply image or text-based watermarks.
 Features a live preview and full control over position, opacity, font, color, and size.
 Now includes image scaling.